Goleszów–Wisła Głębce railway

-Railway Line 191 is a single-track, electrified railway line running only in Silesian Voivodeship, and as such serving as the main railway artery between Goleszów and Wisła in Poland.
+The Goleszów–Wisła Głębce railway is a single-track, electrified railway line running in the Silesian Voivodeship, and as such serving as the main line between Goleszów and Wisła in Poland.

 History

+Pre World War II

 The line connecting Goleszów and the steelworks in Ustroń was established in 1888 and belonged to Railways of Silesian and Galician Cities.
-Subsequent sections were built after World War I in the reborn Second Polish Republic - on 15 March 1928, the section Ustroń - Polana (6.76 km long) was opened, on 10 July 1929 Polana - Wisła (now Wisła Uzdrowisko, length 2.74 km) and on 11 September 1933 Wisła - Wisła Głębce (5.2 km long).
-On the latter, the company of engineer Ksawery Goryanowicz in the years 1931 – 1933 built a seven-span concrete railway viaduct with a length of 122 meters and a maximum height of pillars of 25 meters.
+Subsequent sections were built after World War I in the reborn Second Polish Republic.
+On 15 March 1928, the 6.76 km section between Ustroń and Polana opened, on 10 July 1929 Polana - Wisła (now Wisła Uzdrowisko, length 2.74 km) and on 11 September 1933 Wisła - Wisła Głębce (5.2 km).
+On the latter, the company of engineer Ksawery Goryanowicz in the years 1931–1933 built a seven-span concrete railway viaduct with a length of 122 m and a maximum height of pillars of 25 m.
 The line was to be extended to Zwardoń (via Koniaków), but the outbreak of World War II prevented the implementation of these plans.